mcpython4-coding/Documentation/mcpython/LaunchWrapper.md

             Helper function for OpenGL setup
             Loads also the needed API
+            todo: move more rendering setup code here

         function print_header(self)

             Prints an header describing the program name and its version
+            todo: include some more information about the system

             variable version